Short Term Rental Properties

 Please Note: All applications must identify a Local Contact Person to be considered complete and processed.
 By signing the application, the Local Contact agrees to be available and responsible for addressing issues or emergencies during any Short-Term Rental stay—including those where the STR Owner is not present.

-A short-term rental hotline has been established for residents and guests to offer fast assistance resolving a short-term rental ordinance violation.
+A short-term rental hotline has been established for residents and guests to offer fast assistance in resolving a short-term rental ordinance violation.

 Fairburn’s STR 24/7 Hotline: (770) 738-9565

 Short Term Rental